Minimal surfaces in $\mathbb{R}^3$ properly projecting into $\mathbb{R}^2$: Background on Riemann Surfaces

-By definition, a connected component $V$ of $W-S$ is said to be {\em bounded} in $W$ if $\overline{V}\cap W$ is compact, where $\overline{V}$ is the closure of $V$ in $\mathcal{ N}.$ \begin{definition} A compact subset $S\subset W$ is said to be admissible in $W$ if and only if: \begin{itemize} \item $W-S$ has no bounded components in $W,$ \item $M_S:=\overline{S^\circ}$ consists of a finite collection of pairwise disjoint compact regions in $W$ with $\mathcal{ C}^0$ boundary, \item $C_S:=\overline{S-M_S}$ consists of a finite collection of pairwise disjoint analytical Jordan arcs, and \item any component $\alpha$ of $C_S$ with an endpoint $P\in M_S$ admits an analytical extension $\beta$ in $W$ such that the unique component of $\beta-\alpha$ with endpoint $P$ lies in $M_S.$ \end{itemize} \end{definition} Observe that if $S$ is admissible in $\mathcal{ N}$ then it is admissible in $W$ as well, but the contrary is in general false.
+Let $S$ be a {\em compact subset} of $\mathcal{ N}.$ By definition, a connected component $V$ of $\mathcal{N}-S$ is said to be {\em bounded} if $\overline{V}$ is compact. $S$ is said to be {\em Runge} if $\mathcal{N}-S$ has no bounded components.
+Recall that a compact Jordan arc in $\mathcal{ N}$ is said to be analytical (smooth, continuous,...) if it is contained in an open analytical (smooth, continuous,...)
+Jordan arc in $\mathcal{ N}.$ \begin{definition} A (possibly non-connected) compact subset $S\subset \mathcal{N}$ is said to be admissible if and only if (see Figure \ref{fig:admi}): \begin{enumerate}[(a)] \item $S$ is Runge, \item $M_S:=\overline{S^\circ}$ is non-empty and consists of a finite collection of pairwise disjoint compact regions in $W$ with $\mathcal{ C}^0$ boundary, \item $C_S:=\overline{S-M_S}$ consists of a finite collection of pairwise disjoint analytical Jordan arcs, and \item any component $\alpha$ of $C_S$ with an endpoint $P\in M_S$ admits an analytical extension $\beta$ in $\mathcal{N}$ such that the unique component of $\beta-\alpha$ with endpoint $P$ lies in $M_S.$ \end{enumerate} \end{definition}